-- Khadar Soil (New): the khaddar soils are enriched with fresh silts.
+- Khadar Soil (New): the khadar soils are enriched with fresh silts.
 They are low lying, frequently inundated by floods during the rainy season.
 It occupies the flood plains of rivers.
 The khaddar tracts called as kankar are rich in concentration.

 - Bhangar Soil (Old): This soil lies above the flood level.
-It is well-drained but because of the calcium carbonate nodules.
-The texture of soil varies from the loamy soil to clayey soil.
+It is well-drained but because of the calcium carbonate nodules, the texture of soil varies from the loamy soil to clayey soil.

 Types of Soil in India – Red Soil

 This soil developed on Archean granite occupies the second largest area of the country.
 They are mainly found in the Peninsula from Tamil Nadu in the south to Bundelkhand in the north and Raj Mahal in the east to Kathiawad in the west.
 This soil is also known as the omnibus group.
 The presence of ferric oxides makes the colour of soil red.
-The top layer of the soil is read and horizon below is yellowish.
+The top layer of the soil is red and the horizon below is yellowish.
 Generally, these soils are deficient in phosphate, lime, magnesia, humus and nitrogen.
-This soil is good for the cultivation of wheat, cotton, pulses, tobacco, millets, orchards, potato, and oilseeds.
+This soil is good for the cultivation of wheat, cotton, pulses, tobacco, millets, orchards, potato and oilseeds.

 Types of Soil in India – Black or Regur Soil

 Black soil is also known cotton soil and internationally it is known as ‘Tropical Chernozems’.
 This is the third largest group in India.
 This soil is formed from rocks of cretaceous lava.
 This stretch over the parts of Gujarat, Maharashtra, Western parts of Madhya Pradesh, North- Western Andhra Pradesh, Karnataka, Tamil Nadu, Rajasthan, Chhattisgarh, Jharkhand up to Raj Mahal hills.
-The soil is rich in iron, lime, calcium, potash, magnesium and aluminium.
-It has high water retaining capacity and good for the cotton cultivation, Tobacco, citrus fruits, castor, and linseed.
+The soil is rich in iron, lime, calcium, potash, magnesium, and aluminium.
+It has high water retaining capacity and good for cotton cultivation, Tobacco, citrus fruits, castor, and linseed.